Rabios/Rabios/README.md

 # About
 Hello everyone!

-My name's Rabia Alhaffar,16 years old,From syria
+My name's Rabia Alhaffar,16 years old,From syria,And muslim

 My nickname is "steria773"